University Housing and Residence Life and Dining Services

 Traditional-Style Residence Halls

 Rooms in each residence hall accommodate two students.
 Each hall has a laundry room, vending area, small kitchen and common lobby available for student use.
-Cable television service is available in each student room.
 Housing rates are listed at the end of this section.
 Rules governing residence hall living and dining room conduct are set forth in the Student Hand-book and Residence Life Guidebook.

-J. C. Martin Jr. Hall (B Side) is a three-story, air-conditioned residence hall for 204 men.
-Martin Hall is located across the parking lot from Turner-Bishop Hall on the west side of campus.
-The hall has a large lounge/TV area and a study room.
+J. C. Martin Jr. Hall is a three-story co-ed, air-conditioned residence hall.
+It houses 400 students.
+The hall has a large lounge/TV area, a study room, and a workout room.
 Room furnishings include two beds and a chest of drawers, a built-in desk and bookcase, two closets and two Ethernet ports.
 Central bathroom facilities are located on each wing.
-(A Side) can house up to 190 male students and up to 64 upperclassmen male students (21 years of age or have 60 credit hours).
-Martin Hall (A Side) has a computer lab, workout room and study room.
 Martin Hall has an outdoor courtyard which includes a basketball half court and a sand volleyball court.

 John F. Lynch Hall is a two-story, air-conditioned hall for 200 women.
 It is located across the street from the Memorial Student Union.
 The hall has a large lounge/TV area and a study room.
-Room furnishings include two height adjustable twin beds with lofting capabilities, desks and bookshelves, two chairs, a chest-of-drawers, two closets and two Ethernet ports.
+Room furnishings include two height adjustable, desks and bookshelves, two chairs, a chest-of-drawers, two closets and two Ethernet ports.
 Lynch Hall features suite style restrooms.
-It has a sundeck available for its residents.

 Suite-Style Residence Halls